peteretelej/directory-indexer/README.md

 **How workspaces work:**
 - Define workspace environments with `WORKSPACE_NAME` format
 - Use comma-separated paths or JSON arrays: `["path1", "path2"]`
-- Search within specific workspaces: _"Find API docs in projects workspace"_
+- Search within specific workspaces: _"Find issues about authentication in customer cases workspace"_
 - Your AI assistant can filter results to relevant workspace content
 - Use `server_info` to see available workspaces and their statistics